2014 – 2015

 |Mon.-Thurs.||8 a.m.-6 p.m.|

 |Friday||8 a.m.-4 p.m.|

 (Hours may be subject to change.)

 The bookstore offers extended hours of operation at the beginning of each semester.
-As a shopping convenience, students may order textbooks and merchandise via the bookstore Web site, www.click2ssi-bookstore.com.
+As a shopping convenience, students may order textbooks and merchandise via the bookstore website, www.wcubookstore.com.

-These services are available throughout the entire calendar year in the Twardowski Career Development Center, 225 Lawrence Center (second floor).
+Twardowski Career Development Center is located in 225 Lawrence Center (second floor) and is open year-round.
 For additional information, visit www.wcupa.edu/cdc/ or call 610-436-2501 to schedule an appointment.